Addison’s Disease

 What Causes Addison’s Disease?

-The most common cause of Addison’s disease is the autoimmune response from the body in which the body’s immune system attacks body tissues, especially the adrenal cortex, the outer portion of the adrenal gland.
+The most common cause of Addison’s disease, according to research, is the autoimmune response from the body in which the body’s immune system attacks body tissues, especially the adrenal cortex, the outer portion of the adrenal gland.
 Other causes include:

 Symptoms of Addison's disease: